jpatterson933/markdown-collab/README.md

 Railway will automatically detect the .NET application and deploy it using the configuration in `nixpacks.toml`.

 Your app will be available at: `https://your-app-name.up.railway.app`

+### Troubleshooting Railway Deployment

+**App won't start:**
+- Check Railway logs for errors
+- Verify `SitePassword` environment variable is set
+- Confirm PostgreSQL service is linked to your application

+**Database connection issues:**
+- Ensure `DATABASE_URL` is available (Railway auto-provides this when PostgreSQL is added)
+- Check PostgreSQL service is running in Railway dashboard
+- Review connection logs in Railway's deployment logs

 ## Usage